Jewish–Ukrainian relations in Eastern Galicia

-Eastern Galicia was the heartland of the medieval Kingdom of Galicia–Volhynia, currently spread over the provinces of Lviv, Ivano-Frankivsk, and Ternopil in modern western Ukraine.
+Eastern Galicia refers to the heartland of the medieval Kingdom of Galicia–Volhynia, currently spread over the provinces of Lviv, Ivano-Frankivsk, and Ternopil in modern western Ukraine.
 Along with Poles and Ukrainians, Jews were one of the three largest ethnic groups in Eastern Galicia with almost 900,000 people by 1910.
-From the late 18th century until the early 20th century eastern Galicia had the largest concentration of Jews of any region in Europe.
+From the late 18th century until the early 20th century, eastern Galicia had the largest concentration of Jews of any region in Europe.

 Under Austria (later Austria-Hungary) during 1795–1918

-In 1795 Poland was divided between Russia, Prussia and Austria.
+In 1795, Poland was divided between Russia, Prussia and Austria.
 Eastern Galicia became a part of Austria.
 Relations between Jews and Ukrainians were much more peaceful on the Austrian side of the post-1795 border than they were in the territories east of the Zbruch river that had become a part of Russia.
-The multiple pogroms that occurred in Russian-ruled Ukraine did not spread across the border into Galicia, where Jews and Ukrainians were engaged in political cooperation.
+The multiple pogroms that occurred in Russian-ruled Ukraine did not spread across the border into Galicia.
 Whatever anti-Jewish political agitation existed in Galicia was limited to Polish political parties operating in areas where not many Ukrainians lived.

-The Jewish and Ukrainian communities cooperated with each other politically.
-For example, in the 1907 elections, Jews in rural areas agreed to vote for Ukrainian candidates while Ukrainians in urban areas agreed to vote for Zionist candidates.
-As a result of this cooperation, for the first time Jews won two seats in the parliament.
+The national agitation that emerged among the Ukrainian community in the second half of the 19th century was anti-Polish and anti-Jewish in nature.
+Such was the nature of the newspaper Batkivshchyna, founded in 1879, that in its very first issue it declared that Ukrainians in Galicia have "two terrible enemies: one of them is the clever Jew, who sucks our blood and gnaws our flesh; the other is the haughty Pole, who is after both our body and soul."
+In 1881, Batkivshchyna praised the anti-Jewish pogroms happening in Russian Ukraine as being directed against exploitation and truly Cossack in spirit, but advised against organizing them in Galicia, since in the end only Jews gain from them.

+Jews in Eastern Galicia were more likely to cooperate with Poles than Ukrainians, due to the superior political role of Poles, fear of pogroms by the mainly Ukrainian peasantry, and historically good relations between the Polish landed gentry and the Jewish community.
+Assimilation into Polish culture was also much higher than into Ukrainian culture, especially in 1880s.
+In the Austrian census of 1900, in which Yiddish could not be given, 77% of Jews gave Polish as their language of intercourse, 17% gave German, and only 5% gave Ukrainian.